 - The date and time you access our site;

-- If you linked to the National Science Foundation site from another web site, the address of that web site.
+- If you linked to the National Science Foundation site from another website, the address of that website; and

-This information is used by our web content managers and developers to help us make our site more useful to visitors – to learn about the number of visitors to our site and the types of technology our visitors use.
+Collected information is used by our web content managers and developers to help us make our site more useful to visitors – to learn about the number of visitors to our site and the types of technology our visitors use.
 We do not track or record personal information about individuals and their visits.
-The information we collect is deleted after three years.
+The information we collect is deleted after four years.

 You can opt-out of the persistent cookies on our site by disabling cookies in your web browser.
 Instructions for disabling cookies in popular desktop browsers are provided on USA.gov.
 Opting-out of the persistent cookies on our site will not prevent you from accessing any of the information or services on our site.

 If you request information or services from NSF and submit personal information to facilitate response to your request, we use the information provided to respond to your message.
 Pressing the "submit" button indicates your consent to use the information you provide for this purpose.
 We will not share the information you give us with another government agency unless your inquiry relates to that agency or as otherwise provided by law.

 For website security purposes and to ensure that this service remains available to all users, NSF employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage to the information on our websites.
 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

 The Children's Online Privacy Protection Act (COPPA) governs information gathering online from or about children under the age of 13.
 Verifiable consent from a child's parent or guardian is required before collecting, using or disclosing personal information from a child under the age of 13.